arthurchoung/PUCKO/README.md

 # PUCKO

+PUCKO is an attempt to recreate iOS 4/5/6 with simplified graphics that would be suitable for the 8-bit or 16-bit era.

 PUCKO is an acronym that stands for **P**roblematic **U**nsophisticated **C**omputer **K**eyboard **O**perator.

 For more information, please visit http://hotdogpucko.com